Completely bounded kernels

 If $\varphi_1,\varphi_2,\varphi:\mathcal{A}\to\mathcal{B}$ and we define

-then it is a result due to Haagerup that $\Phi$ is completely positive if and only if $\Psi$ is completely positive.
-Haagerup discusses this in~\cite{HA85}, though this presentation is due to~\cite{PA02}.
-If we then allow a $2\times{2}$ matrix of kernels to act (at each point) as a Schur product
+then it is a result due to Haagerup that $\Phi$ is completely positive if and only if $\Psi$ is completely positive~\cite{HA85} (though our presentation follows~\cite{PA02}).
+As a consequence, if we then allow a $2\times{2}$ matrix of kernels to act (at each point) as a Schur product